Catalog-Native LLM: Speaking Item-ID Dialect with Less Entanglement for Recommendation: Method

-Routing is handled by a \textbf{static token-type gate}: tokens that are item IDs are sent to the item expert; all other tokens go to the text expert.
-Only one expert is active per token, so compute stays comparable to the base model (Appendix~\ref{app:efficiency-results}).
-Attention and normalization layers are shared among all token types.
+Routing is handled by a \textbf{static token-type gate}: \rebuttal{We use a simple static routing scheme: only item-ID tokens \texttt{<|it-.|>} are routed to the item expert, and all other tokens (titles, attributes, etc.) are routed to the text expert.
+All tokens share the same self-attention layers at every depth, so IDs and text always attend to each other, and the MoE split only affects the FFN sublayers, i.e., where ID- vs. text-specific information is stored.
+This design lets the model jointly reason over blended textual attributes and item IDs while allocating separate capacity for catalog structure.} Moreover, since only one expert is active per token, so compute stays comparable to the base model (\rebuttal{See Appendix~\ref{app:efficiency-results} for a discussion of efficiency results}).
 Figure~\ref{fig:method} provides an overview of our framework.